 Firefighters, as the name implies, are parts of our personality that come online to “put out the fire”.
 The fire here refers to a critical situation, where an Exile is about to emerge and overwhelm us with its emotional burden.
 Like Managers, Firefighters are also Protectors because they too try to keep our Exiles isolated.
 Firefighter parts of our personality take charge whenever our Managers fail to stay in control.
 Our Managers are diligent and dedicated to keep us safe and calm, but there are unforeseen events or circumstances that can catch them off-guard, triggering one of our Exiles to emerge.

 The main goal of our Firefighters is to distract and disassociate us from our Exiles and their emotional burdens.
 Unlike managers that are preemptive, Firefighters are reactive in their approach and use everything possible to unplug us, without caring about consequences.
 Our firefighter actions are coping behaviors to protect us from being overwhelmed by shame or negative emotions.
-These actions are usually impulsive and mind-numbing, such as sleeping, shopping, binge eating, drug or alcohol abuse, gambling, sexaholism, bingeing on TV or Internet, etc. In extreme cases of shaming, Firefighters behavior can be destructive, e.g. road rage, alcoholism, suicide, etc.
+These actions are usually impulsive and mind-numbing, such as sleeping, shopping, binge eating, drug or alcohol abuse, gambling, sexaholism, bingeing on TV or Internet, etc. In extreme cases of shaming, Firefighters’ behavior can become destructive, e.g. road rage, alcoholism, or even suicide.

 Going back to Sue’s example, the “Professional” is a Manager.
 The “Critic” is also a Manager competing for more control, specially in Sue’s personal life.
 The feeling of sadness that overwhelms Sue by hearing shaming voices of the Critic, comes from one of her Exiles.
 This Exile could be a childhood event, where she was treated unfairly, or felt unattractive or unappreciated.
 The Distracter is clearly a Firefighter that comes online to rescue Sue from the overwhelming sadness taking over her.